Amine-Belgacem/wdmc-debian8/README.md

 **Disclaimer:** This is not a formal tutorial.
 These documents serve as a reference point based on a single successful deployment and have not been thoroughly tested.
 These steps involve modifying the fundamental operating system.
 Proceed at your own risk.

 ## Prerequisites
-**⚠️ Hardware Preparation:** Before proceeding with the core installation, you must physically open the WD My Cloud enclosure and extract the internal hard drive.
+Before proceeding with the core installation, you must physically open the WD My Cloud enclosure and extract the internal hard drive.
 The extracted drive must then be plugged into a separate computer running a Linux operating system (via a direct SATA connection or a USB-to-SATA adapter).
 The initial partitioning and installation steps cannot be performed while the drive is inside the NAS enclosure.

 ## Documentation